YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ## Research

-We uses several research techniques that I'll review shortly.
-And although I wrote the as an ordered list, in actuality they were a cyclic proceed were one output effected another input.
-I'll used methods of *discovery*, *exploring* and *testing* (for the meanwhile I'll leave out methods of optimisations).
+We used several research techniques that I'll review shortly.
+And although I wrote them as an ordered list, in actuality they were a cyclic process where one output affected another input.
+I'll used methods of *discovery*, *exploring* and *testing* (for the meanwhile I'll leave out methods of optimizations).

 ### 1. Field studies